adonix-org/postrise/README.md

 git clone https://github.com/adonix-org/Postrise.git
 ```

-Next use that same command-line to switch to the **Postrise** folder.
+Next use that same command-line to switch to the **Postrise** folder:

 ```bash
 cd Postrise